 Guidance for schools on writing statutory end of year reports for parents.

 Headteachers must send a written report to parents on their child’s progress for the academic year by the end of each summer term unless that pupil is to be provided with a school leaver’s report.
-The report for school leavers must be sent no later than 30 September following the end of the academic year in which the pupil left.
 Where results of public exams, vocational qualifications or credits are not received until after the end of the summer term, headteachers are required to provide that information to parents as soon as possible, and by no later than 15 days after receiving it.

 You can split the report across the academic year, for example, to report on each term separately.